I did it! I’m a graduate of Rouxbe’s Plant-Based Professional Certification Course!

 After I took my final exam, Rouxbe gave me a breakdown of what I learned since I started the course:

-But I think my favorite part was creating dishes for my final cooking assignment: making canapés!
-But, before I go into that, I just wanted to thank all of the Rouxbe chef instructors who gave such great feedback, guidance and encouragement throughout the course.
-In addition to the great platform and expert instruction, having them cheer you on and give insightful feedback for each cooking task was a great motivator to make each lesson count.
+My favorite part was creating dishes for my final cooking assignment: making canapés!
+Before I go into that, I just wanted to thank all of the Rouxbe chef instructors.
+They all gave such great feedback, guidance and encouragement throughout the course.
+In addition to the great platform and expert instruction, having them cheer you on and give insightful feedback was a great motivator to make each lesson count.
 Thanks Chefs Chad, Ken and Dawn for your expertise, enthusiasm and guidance, and for making it challenging and fun!

 Micro-Wedge Salad with Maitake Bacon, Toasted Walnut and Vegan Ranch